wlonk/arcadia/rules/making_characters.rst

    -  Reputations
    -  Relationships
-   -  And starting social tokens
+   -  And starting role tokens

 -  A Passion, which provides: